 HKSAR v.
 Chung Wai Yee (HCMA 280/2020), acted as the advocate on a criminal appeal regarding theft.

 HKSAR v.
-Li Pui Ka & Anor HKDC 239 (DCCC 725/2019), acted as a sole advocate to mitigate for the Client who was charged with three count of using a false instrument.
+Li Pui Ka & Anor HKDC 239 (DCCC 725/2019), acted as a sole advocate to mitigate for the Client who was charged with three counts of using a false instrument.

 HKSAR v.
-Faraz Waqaas (DCCC 465/2020) (with Mr. Clement Lau), acted as a junior where the Client was charged with various count including dangerous driving.
+Faraz Waqaas (DCCC 465/2020) (with Mr. Clement Lau), acted as a junior for a Client charged with various counts including dangerous driving.